-- Define/Elaborate on the meaning of induction - Discuss/Explain the purpose of induction. - Discuss/Explain the advantages/benefits of induction. - Outline aspects that must be included in the induction programme. - Evaluate an induction programme from given scenarios and make recommendations for improvement.
+- Define/Elaborate on the meaning of induction. - Outline/Explain/Discuss the purpose of induction. - State/Outline aspects that must be included in the induction programme. - Evaluate an induction programme from given scenarios and make recommendations for improvement. - Discuss/Explain the advantages/benefits of induction for businesses. - Identify the benefit of induction from given scenarios